-The most common approach among the freelancers, especially the newbies is becoming a jack of all trades but the master of none.
+The most common approach among the freelancers, especially the newbies, is becoming a jack of all trades but the master of none.
 It will not only restrict from becoming successful but also results in paying very less than others doing the same job.
 It happens because you are not showing your expertise and only want to work for getting money.

 Never make this mistake again.

-Suppose, you are a freelance writer, invest in improving grammar, vocabulary and when you master it, go ahead on literature or books in your niche where you can find the good references for your copy.
+Suppose, you are a freelance writer, invest in improving grammar, vocabulary and when you master it, go ahead on literature or books in your niche where you can find the proper references for your copy.

 Another one example,

-If you are an SEO specialist, then try to improve your knowledge every day because you will find the updates in this industry and know that the SEO is an ongoing process.
+If you are an SEO specialist, then try to improve your knowledge every day because you will find the updates in this industry and know that SEO is an ongoing process.

 You can get the knowledge from the web, like articles, videos, presentations & ebooks or through offline books.
 You can also hire a trainer/mentor or join the training classes where you will get extra wings to your strengths.